 The Martin Luther King Celebration Committee is composed of dozens of grassroots, labor, business, minority, and progressive community organizations and volunteers from throughout the Puget Sound region.
 Annually, these groups come together and organize our community's largest tribute to the legacy of Dr. Martin Luther King, Jr. This year marks our 32nd year honoring Dr. King's legacy.

 Membership on the Committee is open.
 Individuals become voting members at their second meeting of the year (see our Principles of Unity).
-The chair of the Committee is Larry Gossett.
-Mr. Gossett has been chair of the Committee for 25 years.
+The former chair of the Committee was Larry Gossett.
+Mr. Gossett had been chair of the Committee for 20 years.
+The current chair is James Williams.
 The Committee has many longtime members who have been planning and participating in planning of the march for over 30 years.
 A few longtime members are Lacy Steele, Jacquie Jones-Walsh, Eddie Rye Jr., Oscar Eason Jr.,and Bob Barnes.
 The Committee has many labor unions that support the annual march and rally.
 A few members who serve on the Committee who are also active in labor unions: Abdul-aleem Ahmed, Verlene Jones, and James Davis.
 We are proud to have a broad based coalition of members.

 Every year the MLK Celebration Committee identifies a local issue facing citizens in King County, the only geographic jurisdiction named in Dr. King's honor.
 We then organize a campaign to draw attention to the issue.
 Each year, thousands of local citizens participate in one of the biggest and most racially diverse rallies and marches held in Seattle.
 Here are some of the themes from recent years: